-- Complete the current visit (scheduled or unscheduled). - Complete the Final Evaluation, indicating the reason that the subject was discontinued from the study. - Record the spherocylindrical refraction with best corrected distance visual acuity. - Collect used test article(s) (worn or brought to the visit) from the subject and discard them, unless otherwise stated in section 7.2. - Collect all unused test article(s) from the subject. - Make arrangements for subject care, if needed, due to their study participation
+- Complete the current visit (scheduled or unscheduled). - Complete the Final Evaluation, indicating the reason that the subject was discontinued from the study. - Record the spherocylindrical refraction with best corrected distance visual acuity. - Collect used test article(s) from the subject and discard them, unless otherwise stated in section 7.2. - Collect all unused test article(s) from the subject. - Make arrangements for subject care, if needed, due to their study participation